-Longfin Pasty with Melon Sauce: Maximum Health, Magicka and Stamina
+Bewitched Sugar Skulls: Maximum Health, Health Recovery, Magicka and Stamina

-Class (all), Light Armor (all), Heavy Armor (all except the ones that require you to wear 5 pieces), Medium Armor (all except the ones that require you to wear 5 pieces), 1h & Shield (all), Destruction Staff (all), Mages Guild (all), Undaunted (all), Racial (all), Alchemy (Medicinal Use), Assault (all), Support (all except the first), Psijic Order (Clairvoyance and Concentrated Barrier)
+Class (all), Light Armor (all), Heavy Armor (all), Medium Armor (all), Destruction Staff (all except tri-focus), Dual Wield (all except Controlled Fury), Undaunted (all), Racial (all), Alchemy (Medicinal Use), Assault (all), Support (all except the first), Psijic Order (Clairvoyance and Concentrated barrier)

 Tips & Misc.

-- Maintain your buffs to maximize the amount of tankiness and damage potential that the build offers.
+- Maintain your buffs & debuffs/DoTs to maximize the amount of tankiness and damage potential that the build offers.

-- Stunning someone before you use an ultimate will cause them to take the full brunt of your assault, so use Fossilize in those key moments.
+- Stunning someone before you use your 3 stack Molten Whip will cause them to take the full brunt of your assault, so use Shattering Rocks or Leap in those key moments.

 If you have any questions about the build, join our discord server and ask @Dottz about the build!